msantos/procket/README.md

                 FD = integer()

         Open a socket or device using the procket setuid helper.
-The file descriptor is passed back over a Unix socket. open/2 will fall back to running the setuid helper using sudo if the process does not have the appropriate permissions.
+The file descriptor is passed back over a Unix socket.

+        The default behaviour of open/1,2 is to attempt to open the socket twice: first by running the procket setuid helper and, if this fails because the process does not have the appropriate permissions, running the setuid helper again using "sudo".
+The default behaviour can be changed by using the 'exec' option:

+            procket:open(Port, [{exec, ["", "sudo"]}]).

     dev(Dev) -> {ok, FD} | {error, posix()}